Best Crypto Advertising Networks in 2026 (+ How to Actually Convert the Traffic)

 Prediction MCP: DIY Personalized Interactions

 For developers who want direct control over the personalization layer, ChainAware’s Behavioral Prediction MCP exposes the full wallet intelligence layer as a real-time API for AI agents and LLMs.
-The workflow is straightforward: the user connects their wallet, your system calls the Prediction MCP with the wallet address, your AI agent or LLM receives the complete behavioral profile — risk willingness, experience, all 12 intention scores, protocol history, Wallet Rank — and uses this context to start a personalized conversation rather than a generic “How can I help you?”
 The Prediction MCP is ideal for teams building AI Agents for DeFi, NFT, or GameFi where the agent needs to adapt its behavior based on who it’s talking to, not just what they’re saying.
+Full documentation at the Prediction MCP learn guide.
 For the complete technical integration guide, see our Prediction MCP developer guide and our 12 blockchain capabilities any AI agent can use.
 Available on subscription.

 Web3 Behavioral Analytics: Know Who You’re Attracting

 Before optimizing conversion, you need to understand the baseline: who is your current traffic, really?
-Not how many wallets connected — but what kind of wallets, with what behavioral profiles, experience levels, and intentions.
 ChainAware’s Web3 Behavioral Analytics aggregates the behavioral profile of every wallet connecting to your DApp, updated daily.
-The dashboard shows experience distribution, aggregate risk willingness, dominant intentions, protocol backgrounds, Wallet Rank distribution, and predicted fraud rates — giving you the data layer that makes ad network decisions intelligent.
+The dashboard shows experience distribution, aggregate risk willingness, dominant intentions, protocol backgrounds, Wallet Rank distribution, and predicted fraud rates.
+Full methodology at the DeFi Business Analytics learn guide.

 Once you know your current traffic is predominantly newcomers with low risk willingness, you know your campaign targeting needs to shift before spending another dollar on the wrong audience.
-Once you see that traffic quality improved after switching networks, you have objective evidence for budget reallocation.
-Setup is via Google Tag Manager — no engineering required.
+Setup is via Google Tag Manager – no engineering required.
 Web3 Behavioral Analytics is free via the starter plan at chainaware.ai/subscribe/starter.
-For the full platform guide, see our Web3 Behavioral Analytics complete guide.

 The Full-Funnel Framework for Web3 Growth